kotest/kotest-cookbook/README.md

 Testing this code with test doubles is much easier.
 <br/>
 <br/>
-Let us replace hardcoded calls to `Instant.now()` and `delay()` with injectable dependencies - that will allow us to know for how long we delay between calls to external service.
+Let us replace hardcoded calls to `Instant.now()` and `delay()` with injectable dependencies - that will allow us to know exactly for how long we delay between calls to external service.
 The following code is very easy to test with test doubles:

 ```kotlin